TrustAI/DeepConcolic/README.md

 ```
 python -m testRNN.main --model fashion_mnist --TestCaseNum 10000 --Mutation random --threshold_SC 0.6 --threshold_BC 0.7 --symbols_TC 3 --seq [4,24] --output testRNN_output/record.txt
 ```

-which says that, we are working with Fashion MNIST model, and the genetic algorithm based test case generation will terminate when the number of test cases is over 10000.
-We need to specify other parameters including threshold_SC, threshold_BC, symbols_TC, seq.
+which says that, we are working with Fashion-MNIST model, and the genetic algorithm based test case generation will terminate when the number of test cases is over 10000.
+We need to specify other parameters including threshold_SC, threshold_BC, symbols_TC, and seq.
 Moreover, the log is generated to the file testRNN_output/record.txt.
 Also the output of adversarial examples can be found in testRNN_output/adv_output

 # Tool 3 -- EKiML: Embedding Knolwedge into Tree Ensembles